-Apple Will Temporarily Close Stores In China Amid Rapid Spread Of Coronavirus
+8th Case Of Coronavirus Confirmed In The U.S. Amid Skyrocketing Outbreak

-Most Apple products are produced in China in factories owned and operated by outside contractors, including the electronics giant Foxconn.
+The infection was confirmed in a Boston man in his 20s, who had recently traveled to Wuhan, China, according to Massachusetts state health officials.

-For now, the Taiwan-based Foxconn says it won't be changing its production timeline, but in a Jan.
-28 earnings call, Apple CEO Tim Cook said the company is working on unspecified backup plans to minimize any potential supply disruptions.
+He sought medical care soon after his return to the U.S. and has been in isolation, health officials said.
+His "few close contacts have been identified and are being monitored for any sign of symptoms," the Massachusetts state department of health said in a statement.

-The novel strain of coronavirus, first reported in December in Wuhan, China, has spread rapidly, mostly within the country.
-To date, the infectious respiratory disease has infected some 12,000 people in mainland China, according to official counts.
+The disease has spread rapidly from its epicenter in Hubei province, mostly within mainland China.
+To date, the respiratory disease has infected some 12,000 people in the country, and killed more than 250, according to official counts.

-At least 154 cases have been reported in more than 20 countries outside of China.
+More than 150 cases have been reported in more than 20 countries outside of China.
 The spread of the virus prompted the World Health Organization on Thursday to declare a global health emergency.

-At least seven cases have been reported in the United States, leading the Trump administration to declare a public health emergency on Friday.
-Despite the declaration, U.S. health officials have emphasized that at this time, the overall risk to Americans is low, and that the threat of flu remains much greater.
+On Friday the Trump administration declared a public health emergency.
+Despite the declaration, U.S. health officials have emphasized that at this time, the overall risk to Americans is low and that the threat of flu remains much greater.

 Still, the U.S. is working to ensure the coronavirus does not gain a foothold in the country.
 The State Department is warning Americans not to travel to China and urging those already in the country to leave.